Toadsmen77/CalculusComputer/README.md

 # Calculus Computer
-Calculus Computer is a web-based program which executes calculus computations.
+Calculus Computer is a front-end web-based app which executes calculus computations.
 I was motivated to create this project when I was slaving away on my calculus homework and became curious as to how I could automate the arduous computations.
 There were already existing calculus computers online(such as Wolfram Alpha) and I was fascinated by them, so I wanted to learn how they worked.
 The computer is comprised of two components, one for each major branch of calculus: <b>derivative calculator</b> and <b>integral calculator</b>(integral calculator not implemented yet).